 - Has horrible stage fright

-- She is the only red-head in you entire family
+- She is the only red-head in her entire family

 - Left college to pursue music

 - Has a crazy sweet tooth but her favorite food is pizza

 - Loves watching "Impractical Jokers"